devopness/devopness/docs/credentials/add-azure-credential.md

 1. Click `Register`
 1. Copy the `Application (client) ID` as the value of `client_id`
 1. Copy the `Directory (tenant) ID` as the value of `tenant_id`
-1. In the navigation panel search bar on the left side, type and select `Certificates & secrets`
+1. In the navigation panel search bar on the left side, enter `Certificates & secrets` and select it
 1. In the **Client secrets** tab, click `New client secret`
 1. Type the **Description** of the client secret
 1. Choose one option for **Expires** time
 1. Click `Add`
 1. Copy the `Value` of the client secret as the value of `client_secret`
-1. In the search bar, type and select `Subscriptions`
+1. In the search bar, enter `Subscriptions` and select it
 1. Click on the `Subscription name` link of one of the subscriptions in the list
 1. Copy the `Subscription ID` as the value of `subscription_id`
 1. In the navigation panel on the left side, select `Access control (IAM)`